weijiangan/stashaway-test/README.md

 ## PSA

 - I don't normally do `as any` in tests but bun test doesn't have `jest.mocked` yet.
-- Sorry I didn't test everything or get 100% coverage.
+- Sorry I've opted to test "strategically" and I didn't test all branches or get 100% coverage.
 If it's a big deal I can take a little more time to do it

 ## Instructions to run